bahhhhh/blog/_posts/2016-12-30-Using icns2png to extract .png’s from .icns files.markdown

 With that out of the way, let’s convert Spotify’s icon from an .icns to a .png image.
 Launch Terminal and enter:

+{% highlight shell %}
-`icns2png -x /Applications/Spotify.app/Contents/Resources/Icon.icns -o ~/Desktop/`
+icns2png -x /Applications/Spotify.app/Contents/Resources/Icon.icns -o ~/Desktop/
+{% endhighlight %}

 The command above will extract the Spotify icon in different sizes to your Desktop.
 Now resize it, copy it over to your repo’s icons directory, and give yourself a high-five and you’re all set!

 One more thing: Here’s how to extract a .png from an .icns file, and resize the image to 350x350px in one line:

+{% highlight shell %}
-`icns2png -x -s 512x512 /Applications/Spotify.app/Contents/Resources/Icon.icns -o ~/Desktop/;sips -Z 350 *.png`
+icns2png -x -s 512x512 /Applications/Spotify.app/Contents/Resources/Icon.icns -o ~/Desktop/;sips -Z 350 *.png
+{% endhighlight %}

 Now go make your Managed Software Center look better than it currently does!